Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Results and discussion

 \subsubsection{Olive Oil dataset}

 Two distinct analyses, depending whether the reduced or the full spectral range (see Figure \ref{fig:FTIR_training}) is employed for model fitting, are accomplished for the olive oil dataset.
 Classification accuracy for both scenarios is reported in Table \ref{tab:olive_oil}, for which stepwise REDDA, partial least squares discriminant analysis (PLS-DA) and SVM classifiers have been considered.
 Results displayed in the table highlight some peculiarities that are worth examining.
 In the first place, PLS-DA and SVM are negatively impacted by the roughly $600$ more features in the full spectra case, where particularly the kernel method shows a considerable reduction in terms of predictive power.
 Contrarily, stepwise REDDA does not seem to be affected by the original size of the feature space, showcasing essentially unchanged classification accuracy for both spectra ranges.
 With reference to it, the wavenumbers selected by the procedure amount to frequencies $704$ cm$^{-1}$, $1279$ cm$^{-1}$ and $1726$ cm$^{-1}$ when a-priori knowledge-based selection is accomplished; and to $ 1447 $ cm$^{-1}$, $ 1726 $ cm$^{-1}$, $ 3366 $ cm$^{-1}$, $ 3576 $ cm$^{-1}$ and $ 3996 $ cm$^{-1}$ in the full range scenario.
 In the first experiment, the relevant wavelengths correspond respectively to the $C-H$ bending of the group, to $C-C$ and $C-O$ bending situations, and to the streching of the carbonyl groups; while $ 3366 $ cm$^{-1}$, $ 3576 $ cm$^{-1}$ in the second study are associated with $O-H$ bond contributions.
 In both situations, there is a consistent reduction in terms of problem dimension, correspondingly moving from $1117$ and $1712$ to $3$ and $5$ retained features.
 Figures \ref{fig:pair_plot_olive_reduced} and \ref{fig:pair_plot_olive_full} display the pairs plots associated to such subsets of relevant variables, in which it is apparent that this discrimination task is harder than the previous ones, with classes separation much less discernible.
-While, as expected, no wavelength was selected in the range $2400-2250$, known to be contaminated by atmospheric carbon dioxide, three ($ 3366 $ cm$^{-1}$, $ 3576 $ cm$^{-1}$ and $ 3996 $ cm$^{-1}$) out of the five variables deemed to be relevant in the full scenario were manually discarded while defining the knowledge-based reduced dataset \cite{Hennessy2009}.
+Particularly, no noticeable difference can be visually perceived in the univariate plots, with the only exceptions being the negative skewness of wavenumbers $704$ cm$^{-1}$ and $ 3366 $ cm$^{-1}$ for the Ligurian samples.
+Similarly, the bivariate plots do not strike the human eye with group-specific patterns, with only some Ligurian oil samples departing from the main point clouds.
+While, as expected, no wavelength was selected in the range $2400-2250$ (characterized by the uninformative absorption of atmospheric carbon dioxide), three ($ 3366 $ cm$^{-1}$, $ 3576 $ cm$^{-1}$ and $ 3996 $ cm$^{-1}$) out of the five variables deemed to be relevant in the full scenario were manually discarded while defining the knowledge-based reduced dataset \cite{Hennessy2009}.
 This unexpected result should not come as a surprise: indeed, by inspecting both the bottom panel in Figure \ref{fig:FTIR_training} and the pairs plot in Figure \ref{fig:pair_plot_olive_full}, it is evident that wavelengths greater than $3000$ cm$^{-1}$ do possess some discriminating power.
 Thereupon, we argue that manual based spectral range election shall be performed with care, as some valuable information may be inadvertently lost.